 The algorithm is created by combining two elements - the acquisition and learning of new data (your daily basal body temperature, start and end of menstruation, accumulated past cycle data) and statistical methods (eg. the temperature rises after ovulation) that allow prediction of the coming cycle.
-In this way, it is possible to derive individual infertile (green) days after menstruation.
+In this way, it is possible to derive individual infertile (green) days and fertile (red) days after menstruation.

 After a learning period, during which Daysy gathers your personal data, the algorithm begins to pinpoint your ovulation and start your fertile window 5 days before the earliest possible date of your ovulation.
 In order to determine an increase in temperature by the algorithm, a sustained characteristic temperature increase at the expected time of ovulation is required.
 If the algorithm has confidently recognized your ovulation, Daysy will show you subsequent individual infertile (green) days until the next menstruation.

 In the background, the algorithm takes into account the previous average temperature for each measurement, so it is also possible to tolerate "outliers" or measurement failures.
 In order to not take any risks, Daysy will display yellow in the case of doubt and remember the event for the coming cycle -Daysy learns-.